-Can I do salary sacrifice if I’m self-employed?
+Can I do it if I’m self-employed?

 As the name suggests you need to be taking a salary to benefit from any form of salary sacrifice, so this is not possible if you operate as a sole trader.

-How does salary sacrifice affect maternity pay?
+How does it affect maternity pay?

 If you have reduced your earnings through salary sacrifice, your Statutory Maternity Pay will be calculated based on this (lower) figure.
 Any contractual maternity pay may or may not be affected, depending on your employer’s policy.

-Salary sacrifice pension contributions during maternity leave
+Contributions during maternity leave

 Both employers and employees are obliged to continue paying pension contributions during paid maternity leave, including under salary sacrifice arrangements.
 The situation is a bit more complicated if you take extended, unpaid leave however, so we recommend you seek expert advice if you plan to do so.

-How does salary sacrifice affect National Insurance?
+How does it affect National Insurance?

 Since National Insurance (NI) is predicated on how much you earn, salary sacrifice will reduce the amount of NI you pay.
 This will have an income on various state benefits you may be entitled to, so if your contributions are low, you may want to factor this into your decision on whether to take salary sacrifice.

-Salary sacrifice state pension implications
+State pension implications

 The State Pension is one benefit that could be affected by lowering your earnings via salary sacrifice, however this should only be a problem if your reduced salary falls below the threshold needed to make NI contributions.

-Are there any costs for joining a salary sacrifice pension scheme?
+Are there any costs for joining?

 No, there should not be any fees or additional ‘costs’ to you as an employee when joining a salary sacrifice scheme, other than the amount you agree to reduce your pay by.